sung2063/AndroidSliderViewsLibrary/README.md

         custom:showSlideNumber="true" />
 ```

 In your `onCreate()` method in Activity, create your own custom layouts, add layouts to List<ViewGroup>, and start the slideshow.
+You can add up to 10 layouts in the SlideshowView.

 ```java
 SlideshowView slideshowView = findViewById(R.id.slideshow_view);